Priyavrat13/MDAT/README.md

 Step 3: Run the exe file (will take some time first time because it will be downloading some important modules)

-Step 4: Upload the csv/xlsx file containing Tweets (Tweet_ID, Tweet_Text, Media_URL) (example file is given in data.xlsx)
+Step 4: Upload the xlsx file containing Tweets (Tweet_ID, Tweet_Text, Media_URL) (example file is given in data.xlsx)

 Step 5: Annotate the data with the following process: